trees

 rdfs:label ?Newspaper ;

-dcterms:subject <http://dbpedia.org/resource/Category:Newspapers_published_in_the_United_Kingdom>;
+dcterms:subject <https://dbpedia.org/resource/Category:Newspapers_published_in_the_United_Kingdom>;

-<http://dbpedia.org/property/political> ?Stance .
+<https://dbpedia.org/property/political> ?Stance .

 FILTER (lang(?Stance) = "en") .